ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/# Install DevStack on Ubuntu.md

-﻿# Installation of DevStack on Ubuntu
+# Install DevStack on Ubuntu

 ## About this guide
 DevStack is an single box installation of necessary services of OpenStack in order to test and develop OpenStack services and applications.